stefaniebutland/stefaniebutland/content/post/2022-03-07-leadership-manifesto/index.md

 #   focal_point: ''
 #   preview_only: no
 # projects: []
+# twitterImg: /static/img/stefaniebutland-dissent-by-novak-rogic.jpg
 ---
-_I wrote this to myself as a research scientist pondering moving away from work where success is measured by publications, and toward having a bigger impact by embracing the people-connecting and knowledge-sharing work that always came naturally._
+_I wrote this to myself in 2013 as a research scientist pondering moving away from work where success is measured by publications, and toward having a bigger impact by embracing the people-connecting and knowledge-sharing work that always came naturally._

 _Reading this nine years later, I’m struck by how much I agree with myself._